slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 However, if you use some library to clone an object, these fields can be lost.

-Also, these fields will be omitted when serialized.
+Also, these fields would be omitted when serialized.

 ## Other languages